-My journey in technology began at the age of 19, when I wrote my first lines of code in the BASIC programming language on an IBM System/36.
+My journey in technology began in 1987, when I wrote my first lines of code in the BASIC programming language on an IBM System/36.
 That early experience opened the door to a world I’ve never stepped away from.
 As my curiosity grew, so did my toolkit: Pascal, Fortran, and the dBase/FoxPlus/Clipper family became the next set of languages I explored, each one expanding my understanding of how software could solve real problems.

 Years later, I found myself drawn to the emerging field of artificial intelligence.
 Long before AI became mainstream, I was experimenting with LISP and Prolog; languages that introduced me to symbolic reasoning, logic programming, and the deeper questions behind machine intelligence.
 That early exposure planted a seed that would eventually shape the direction of my work decades later.